 All LAMDA exams are practical (there is no written element).
-However, the higher up students go, the more they are expected to know about the material they are performing and about theatre, performance and/or public speaking.
-Students gain this knowledge in their weekly LAMDA lessons and through their own research.
+However, the higher up students go, the more they are expected to know about the material they are performing: the contexts in which the pieces were written, and about theatre, performance and/or public speaking.
+Students gain this knowledge in their weekly LAMDA lessons and through their own practice and research.